Akinetic mutism: Magnesium sulfate

 Treatments using intravenous magnesium sulfate have shown to reduce the symptoms of akinetic mutism.
 In one case, a 59-year-old woman was administered intravenous magnesium sulfate in an attempt to resolve her akinetic mutism.
 The patient was given 500 mg of magnesium every eight hours, and improvement was seen after 24 hours.
 She became more verbal and attentive, and treatment was increased to 1000 mg every eight hours as conditions continued to improve.

 Epidermoid cyst puncture

 As seen in the case of Elsie Nicks, the puncture or removal of an intracranial epidermoid cyst causing akinetic mutism can relieve symptoms almost immediately.
 However, if the cyst recurs, the symptoms can reappear.

 Dopamine agonist therapy

 Symptoms of akinetic mutism suggest a possible presynaptic deficit in the nigrostriatal pathway, which transmits dopamine.
-Some patients with akinetic mutism have shown to improve with levodopa or dopamine agonist therapy, or by repleting dopamine in the motivational circuit with stimulants, antidepressants, or agonists such as bromocriptine or amantadine.
+Some patients with akinetic mutism have shown to improve with levodopa or dopamine agonist therapy, or by increasing dopaminergic transmission in the motivational circuit with stimulants, antidepressants, or agonists such as bromocriptine or amantadine.

 Other treatments include amantadine, carbidopa-levodopa, donepezil, memantine, and oral magnesium oxide.